 The Public Health Standards (PHS) project will identify possible changes to Eugene’s land use regulations to increase protections for residents from the potentially harmful impacts of new or expanded industrial developments within the City of Eugene.
 Through this project, the City will:

-Identify gaps in local, state, and federal public health protections and other regulation of industrial development .
+Identify gaps in local, state, and federal public health protections and other regulation of industrial development.

-Enhance and adopt land use regulation of industrial developments located near residential zones, parks, schools, and other sensitive areas in order to mitigate community health risks.
+Consider enhancements of land use regulation of industrial developments located near residential zones, parks, schools, and other sensitive areas in order to mitigate community health risks.

 Gather additional recommendations for future changes to City policy, zoning of properties, programs and investments, or other ways to integrate environmental justice in land use planning.